hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Nonlinear dynamics

 This subject is not yet a standard one in the physics curriculum, and much of it can be taught without reference to the equations of fluid dynamics.
 However, the derivation of the famous Lorenz model requires hydroynamics, as illustrated in Appendix C of Hilborn (2000), Appendix A of Schuster & Just (2005), and in Part II of Fetter & Walecka (2006).
-Historically there have many connections between fluid dynamics and nonlinear dynamics, and my own physics research focused on this connection.
+Historically there have many connections between fluid dynamics and nonlinear dynamics, and Gollub (2003) encouraged using this link to teach both.

 ### Mathematical methods